 The sequence matters.

 Friday arrived.
 The deadline passed.
 The executive order dropped.
+Anthropic announced it will challenge the designation in court.

 Why I Read This as a CISSP

-The contract itself was $200 million against Anthropic’s $14 billion in annual revenue — a rounding error.
+The contract was $200 million against Anthropic’s $14 billion in annual revenue — a rounding error.
 But the supply chain risk designation isn’t a contract dispute.
 It weaponizes the entire defense contractor ecosystem against a single domestic company.
 Every firm that does business with the DoD now has a reason to avoid Anthropic.
-That’s not market competition.
-That’s economic warfare against a company building on your own soil.

 Apple Drew This Line Before